-The training needed during an upgrade project can depend on the version of JDE you’re upgrading from – for example, an upgrade from EnterpriseOne 9.1 to 9.2 would involve less training than an upgrade from XE to 9.2.
+The training needed during an upgrade project can depend on the version of JDE you’re upgrading from – for example, an upgrade from JD Edwards EnterpriseOne 9.1 to 9.2 would involve less training than an upgrade from World to 9.2.

 In general, regardless of version, once users are in the system there is a similar look and feel to what they’re used to seeing.
-The training focus becomes General Navigation and the new user interface benefits and features.
-Things like UX One, Enterprise Search, Watchlists and Notifications bring immediate value.
+The training focus becomes General Navigation and the new user interface benefits and features that improves user experience.
+Things like UX One, Orchestrator, Enterprise Search, Watchlists and Notifications bring immediate value.

 From a tactical perspective, it’s important to think about the following for user training: